 Abhishek Law, ‘Drastic fall in illegal cattle trade at Bangladesh border’, Hindu Business Line, 22 August 2017, https://www.thehindubusinessline.com/economy/policy/drastic-fall-in-illegal-cattle-trade-at-bangladesh-border/article9827136.ece.
 Accessed on 20 January 2019.

 ‘Indian seminar advocate cattle trade legalization with Bangladesh’, Bangladesh Chronicle, 2 September 2014, http://bangladeshchronicle.net/indian-seminar-advocate-cattle-trade-legalisation-with-bangladesh/.
 Accessed on 5 February 2019.

 (Pallavi Banerjee is a Project Intern with Mantraya.
 The article is published under Mantraya’s ‘Organised Crime and Illicit Trafficking’ project.
 All Mantraya publications are peer reviewed.)

-For a PDF copy of this publication, write to firstname.lastname@example.org
+To download a PDF copy of this publication, click on the following link.

 To read previous Mantraya Analyses CLICK HERE